KxSystems/docs/docs/interfaces/kafka/user-guide.md

   .kfk.TopicName               Topic Name
 ```

-For simplicity in each of the examples below it should be assumed that the users system is configured correctly, unless otherwise specified.
+For simplicity in each of the examples below it should be assumed that the user’s system is configured correctly, unless otherwise specified.
 For example:

-1. If subscribing to a topic, this topic exists
+1. If subscribing to a topic, this topic exists.
-2. If an output is presented, the output reflects the system used in the creation of these examples
+2. If an output is presented, the output reflects the system used in the creation of these examples.

-## `Clients`
+## Clients

-The following functions relate to the creation of consumers and producers and their manipulation/interrogation
+The following functions relate to the creation of consumers and producers and their manipulation/interrogation.

 ### `.kfk.ClientDel`